BLOG

 • Provide highlighting for selection, keyboard focus, enabled elements, and visited links.

-• Provide text configuration (e.g., allow users to set the text color, style, line spacing, font, size, character spacing, justification, and borders) which users with poor vision, dyslexia, or other disabilities can use to make the content readable for them.
+• Provide text configuration (e.g., allow users to set the text color, style, line spacing, font, size, character spacing, justification, and borders) that users with poor vision, dyslexia, or other disabilities can use to make the content readable for them.

 • Provide volume configuration for each audio track relative to global volume.